itsneufox/yt_audio_download/README.md

 2. **Enter the YouTube video link** and select the destination folder where you want to save the audio file.

-3. **Click "Download Audio"** to start the download and conversion process.
+3. **Click in any file format** to start the download and conversion process.

 4. **Monitor the progress** using the progress bar and status label.